yetulaxman/csc-env-eff/hands-on/connecting/disk-areas.md

 title: Disk areas in CSC supercomputing environment
 ---

-### Learning Objectives
+## Learning Objectives
 Users at CSC supercomputers have been granted with personal and project-specific disk areas.
 It is important to understand different disk areas that belong to you in order to manage your and other project memebrs data.

 Upon completion of this tutorial, you will get familiar with:
-- Main disk areas and their quotas in CSC supercomputing environment
+- Personal and project-specific disk areas and their quotas in CSC supercomputing environment
+- Ideal disk areas for large IO operations
 - Navigating between different project-specific disk areas

-## How do you identify your disk areas in Puhti and Mahti supercomputers?
+### How do you identify your personal and project-specific directories in Puhti and Mahti supercomputers?

 CSC has main different disk areas (or directories), each one with specific purpose.
 Let's get familiar with them.